1 in Sleep Product Research

 Based on 83 Consumer Experiences

 THE GOOD: Initial comfort • motion isolation from pocket coil models • few reports of initial off gassing.

 THE BAD: Average-at-best longevity and pain-relief potential • limited availability.

-THE MATTRESS: Restonic ComfortCare is an entry- to mid-level innerspring mattress which features either bonnell or pocket coils.
+THE MATTRESS: Restonic ComfortCare is an entry- to mid-level innerspring mattress that features either Bonnell or pocket coils.
 Its comfort layer includes one or all of the following: regular foam, memory foam, gel-infused memory foam, latex.
 Profile height ranges 9-17".
 Restonic has been in business since 1938.

 |Durability / longevity||d+||Similar to other innerspring mattresses, the main complaint for Restonic is sagging.
 22% or more of owners report their mattress sagging within three years to an extent that causes the bed to be uncomfortable and or unsupportive.|